sesha-2k3/sde-n-dbms/README.md

 | [PostgreSQL Docs — Index Types](https://www.postgresql.org/docs/current/indexes-types.html) | Docs | Understand GIN, GiST, BRIN, and B-Tree indexes in practice |
 | [pgMustard — EXPLAIN Analyzer](https://www.pgmustard.com/docs/explain) | Tool | Learn to read and interpret PostgreSQL query plans |

-**Practice:** Create a dataset with 1M+ rows.
-Benchmark queries with and without indexes, compare EXPLAIN ANALYZE output.
-Experiment with B-Tree, GIN (for JSONB/arrays), and partial indexes.
-Document your findings with before/after metrics.
+**Practice:** Seed FitTrack with 1M+ rows of synthetic workout and meal data across 500 users over 2 years.
+Benchmark:
+- Dashboard query (today's workouts + meals + note for a user) with and without a composite index on `(user_id, date)`
+- GIN index on the JSONB `details` column for workout checklist searches
+- Partial index on `workouts WHERE type = 'rest'` for a "rest day report" query
+- Document EXPLAIN ANALYZE output before and after each optimization

 ---